MarcinKadziolka/nerf-sampling/README.md

-# Code for Neural Rendering master thesis.
+# Accelerating sampling in NeRF